 Objects in the red zone are closest to your vehicle and objects in the green zone are further away.
-Objects are getting closer to your vehicle as they move from the green zone to the yellow or red zones.
+Objects

 Use the side mirrors and rearview mirror to get better coverage on both sides and rear of the vehicle.

 Image delay if displayed through the rearview mirror: